HenrikRoos/imdb-markup-syntax/readme.txt

 replace with IMBb data direct from IMDb Mobile Applications.

 == Description ==

-	**NOTE: THIS IS AN PRE-RELEASE VERSION 1.2beta NOT AN STABLE ONE!**

 This plugin makes it possible to insert movie data in your text from the IMDb Web Service which is the same datasource that IMDb:s Mobile apps is using [IMDb Mobile Applications](http://app.imdb.com).
 The plugin is

  * **Stable:** over 100 unit test.